technomancy/bussard/manual.md

 press `ctrl-space` when you're in range.
 Note that it takes a moment to fully charge a portal before it can be used.

-Certain portals which allow travel between civilizations require you to receive clearance before you may travel through them.
-Stations in the border systems containing these portals usually offer services where citizens of one civilization may buy clearance to another for a limited time.
+Certain portals which allow travel between systems of different governments require you to receive clearance before you may travel through them.
+Stations in the border systems containing these portals usually offer services where citizens of one government may buy clearance to another for a limited time.

 ### API list